Vrroom/vrroom.github.io/_posts/2024-08-11-sign-detection.markdown

 | movement                       | 0.05               | 0.08                | 1.00             | 1.00              |
 | chest level                    | 0.15               | 0.16                | 1.00             | 1.00              |

 **Table 1:** Labelling Functions: Error Rate (1 − Accuracy) and Coverage (the fraction of data points they don’t abstain from labelling) of different labelling functions.
-See section 4.2 for description of each.
 Note that our dev and test sets are class balanced i.e. they have equal number of hand-signers and non-hand-signers.
 The dev set was used to tune the thresholds in the heuristics.

 # Evaluation